 Long term care can include a broad range of services - some of which can be accessed at home, with support of caregivers, and others which may require moving to a long term care facility.
 Home and community-based services can help people stay independent as long as possible; then, when their needs increase, a long term care facility can help meet those needs.
 Ideally, the "continuum of care" should fit together like a jigsaw puzzle - with no missing pieces.

 At the New Hampshire Veterans Home, we advise veterans and their families to start the planning process early.
 Our Admissions staff can help, and there are other resources like ServiceLink Resource Centers, Geriatric Care Managers, Eldercare Attorneys, and Certified Financial Planners who have experience in this field.
-Veterans may be eligible for certain benefits that can help defray the cost of long term care, and the New Hampshire Office of Veterans' Services (located in Manchester: (603) 624-9230) assists veterans who are residents of New Hampshire or their dependents in securing all benefits to which they may be entitled under any state or federal law or regulation.
+Veterans also may be eligible for certain benefits that can help defray the cost of long term care.
+The New Hampshire Office of Veterans' Services (located in Manchester: (603) 624-9230) assists veterans who are residents of New Hampshire or their dependents in securing all benefits they're entitled to under any state or federal law or regulation.

-Nursing homes are residential facilities which offer 24-hour nursing care for people with chronic illness or disability.
-Some nursing homes offer "skilled care," which includes post-surgical wound care, rehabilitative therapy, and help with respirators or ventilators.
+Nursing homes are residential facilities that offer 24-hour nursing care for people with chronic illness or disability.
+Some of them also offer "skilled care," which includes post-surgical wound care, rehabilitative therapy, and help with respirators or ventilators.

-The New Hampshire Veterans Home is an intermediate, long term care facility - a nursing home (but not a "skilled care facility") which serves veterans with chronic illness or disability who need 24-hour nursing care.
-We have a state-of the art dementia facility and programs geared to all residents - including those with memory loss.
+The New Hampshire Veterans Home is an intermediate, long term care facility - a nursing home but not a "skilled care facility" - that serves veterans with chronic illness or disability who need 24-hour nursing care.
+We have a state-of the art dementia care facility and programs geared to all residents - including those with memory loss.
 We also offer palliative (comfort) care and Hospice end-of-life care.
-Our daily rate includes all nursing care, physical therapy, social work services, dementia care, therapeutic recreation activities, transportation to and from recreation activities and medical appointments ordered by the NHVH MD, meals, snacks, and medications from our pharmacy.
+Our daily rate includes all nursing care, physical therapy, social work services, dementia care, therapeutic recreation activities, transportation to and from recreation activities and medical appointments ordered by the home's doctor, meals, snacks, and most medications from our pharmacy.
 Occupational and speech therapy are contracted out.
 At the New Hampshire Veterans Home, our focus is on person-centered care, so care management revolves around our residents.
-Person-centered care is a philosophical approach to nursing home care that honors and respects the voice of elders and those working closest with them.
+Person-centered care is a an approach to nursing home care that honors and respects the voice of elders and those working closest with them.
 It involves a continuing process of listening, trying new things, seeing how they work, and changing things in an effort to individualize care and de-institutionalize the nursing home environment.
 The care plan is written from the resident's point of view and reads as though the resident was talking.
 The care plan is developed and modified from conversations with the resident regarding key issues.
 Individual preference is honored and respected.

 Long-term care can be very expensive.
 The costs can get even higher when a person has a serious illness like dementia.
-Individuals and their families typically pay for services such as respite, home health and nursing home care out of their own pocket; but nursing home care can easily top $75,000 year.
-However, if you are a veteran with a service-connected disability of 70% or more, you may be eligible for care without cost, so be sure to contact the VA or the New Hampshire Office of Veterans' Services to help you with details.
+Individuals and their families typically pay for services such as respite care, home health and nursing home care out of their own pocket.
+Nursing home care can reach $100,000 a year.
+However, if you are a veteran with a service-connected disability of 70% or more, you may be eligible for care without cost.
+Be sure to contact the VA or the New Hampshire Office of Veterans' Services to help you with details.

 Reducing the financial stress of paying for long-term care requires advance planning.
 The checklist below will help you anticipate the costs of long-term care and plan how to pay for them.